The Tree of Life: Recovering a Medieval Sacred Drama

 The title of the play in fact alludes to three “Trees of Life.”

-all are associated in some fashion with the historic parish church of San Giovenale, founded in 1004.
+All are associated in some fashion with the historic parish church of San Giovenale, founded in 1004.

 An influential devotional work entitled Lignum Vitae (The Tree of Life) was written in the 1260’s by the great Franciscan theologian Saint Bonaventure, locally born in nearby Bagnoregio.
 A 14th-century fresco in the rear of the church explicitly illustrates Bonaventure’s Tree of Life.
 A medieval play from Orvieto featuring the Tree of Life was very likely performed in San Giovenale.